bpmnServer/bpmn-server/README.md

 # Application Integration

-`bpmn-server` is intended to be integration into your application
+`bpmn-server` is intended to be integrated into your application[see](docs/customization.md)

--- copy from readme

-# Demo Web Application
+# Full Demo Web Application

-We Provide a full demo @ http://bpmn.omniworkflow.com
+We Provide a full demo @ https://bpmn.omniworkflow.com

 # Installation